-The FS9i comes with a 10" bright, full-color web-enabled touchscreen so you can surf the web, post to your social pages watch movies or do anything you'd like online while you work out.
+The FS9i comes with a 10" bright, full-color, Smart HD web-enabled touchscreen so you can surf the web, post to your social pages, watch movies or do anything you'd like online while you work out.

-It's a lot more expensive than its little sister, the FS7i, but it does have several upgrades such as a larger touchscreen (10" vs 7") and decline capability that the FS7i does not have.
+It's a bit more expensive than its little sister, the FS7i, but it does have several upgrades such as a larger touchscreen (10" vs 7") and decline capability that the FS7i does not have.

-The FS9i has a 38 inch auto adjustable stride, which allows you to transition from a stepper to an elliptical to a treadmill with the touch of a button.
+The FS9i has a 32 inch auto adjustable stride, which allows you to transition from a stepper to an elliptical to a treadmill with the touch of a button.

 Plus it's easier to balance and these machines make you feel like you are floating on air with their innovative suspension.

 Other benefits include transport wheels, oversized pedals, quick touch controls, and a free wireless chest strap for accurate heart rate readings.

-Although we like the FS9i, our favorite in the series is still the FS7i as it gives you just about everything you need for under $2000.
-Although we love decline, it's hard to justify spending $1000 more for that and a larger touch screen.
+Although we like the NordicTrack FreeStride Trainer FS9i, our favorite in the series is still the mid-level FS7i as it gives you just about everything you need for a great, effective workout for under $2000.

-Still, if you have $3000 and want a 3-in-one machine with tons of capabilities and features, you'd be hard pressed to find something better.
-You have a stepper, an elliptical, a treadmill packed into one machine with incline, decline, internet, music, tracking, syncing and Google map integration.
+The FS9i is a a stepper, an elliptical and a treadmill packed into one machine with incline, decline, internet, music, workout tracking, app syncing and Google map integration.
 If that doesn't get you motivated I don't know what will!